Irene (diplomat): Career and social life

-Irene was the commissioner of Faunaland.
-Under her management, she designed Faunaland to function as an educational platform for children, emphasizing the country's ecosystem and promoting conservation.
-It features animal species from Indonesia and abroad, such as the wallaby kangaroo and the white lion from South Africa.
-Irene also incorporated cultural references to Papua, including a wooden bridge carved by the Asmat tribe, an entrance shaped like a cassowary bird, and enclosures with thatched roofs resembling Honai houses in Wamena.
-Additionally, she plans to open a clinic in Papua.

 Irene was a socialite and a member of the Girls Squad, an association that included celebrities like Jessica Iskandar, Nia Ramadhani, and Jennifer Bachdim.
 She was also the sole Indonesian invited to attend the wedding reception of Anant Ambani and Radhika Merchant, the son of Asia's wealthiest man Mukesh Ambani, where she wore a kebaya designed by Anaz Khairunnas.

 Political career

 Irene has maintained connections with Prabowo Subianto, then-chairman of the Gerindra Party, since late 2012 through her mother.
 In the 2019 Indonesian general election, Irene ran as a candidate for the House of Representatives from the Gerindra Party, representing the Papua electoral district.
 She received 6,573 votes in the election and did not pass for a seat in the house.
 In the next 2024 Indonesian general election, Irene joined Fanta, the youth wing of Prabowo Subianto's presidential campaign team as deputy chair.
-He also ran again from the same party for the House of Representatives, this time representing the newly established electoral district of South Papua.
-Although she received the most votes—14,724 votes—from all Gerindra legislative candidates in the electoral district, the party failed to pass the minimum vote threshold for a seat in the province.
+She also ran, for the same party, for the House of Representatives.
+The party failed to pass the minimum vote threshold for a seat in the province.

 On 8 October 2025, Irene was installed as the deputy ambassador to China by President Prabowo Subianto.
 Irene, who was the first deputy ambassador to be installed directly by the president, was planned to be posted in Chengdu.
 Foreign Minister Sugiono explained the appointment was crucial due to China's vast size and heavy workload, noting that Indonesia plans to open a new consulate general in Chengdu.
 Sugiono's deputy, Arrmanatha Nasir, stated that Irene was given a special assignment by the President as deputy ambassador.
 International relations expert Ardhitya Eduard Yeremia Lalisang argued that Irene’s role is more suited to be referred to as a presidential special staffer rather than a deputy ambassador and that Indonesia must clearly explain this appointment to other partner countries to avoid misinterpretation, especially amid tensions between United States and China.